Did Facebook deactivate your ad account for no reason out of the blue and you’re freaking out right now trying to figure out how do I move forward?

 Now it’s the time to start the appeals process and I’m going to tell you what you need to include in the appeal so that you have a better chance of getting your ad account reactivated.

 First, they just disabled your ad account because of the violation of their policies.
 Now whether it was intentional or not or whether it makes sense or not.
-That doesn’t really matter in Facebook’s eyes.
+That doesn’t matter in Facebook’s eyes.

 2. Identify the mistake